outdreamer/build-a-cure-1/docs/intent_matching.md

     - intent stack is full set of reasons to use it, based on known/derivable intents

+    - function metadata should all be assumed to be possible intents:
+      - side effects of a function
+      - non-standard uses of a function
+      - underivability of a particular intent for the function
+      - variance gaps of a function

     - unknown intent examples:

       - 'to crash the asteroid into the other asteroid'